2i2c-org/docs/about/pricing/costs.md

    3. Look at the hourly price for `n1-highmem-4`.
    4. Divide this amount by `n_simultaneous_users_per_hour * GB_per_user`.
    5. This is your estimated extra cost per hour per user.
+4. **Estimate storage costs**.
+Estimate your storage costs based on the expected storage each user will take up.
+2i2c's hubs use a standard NFS File Storage for most hubs, which has very fast latency for interactive computing.
+[Here are Google's file storage prices](https://cloud.google.com/storage/pricing#price-tables), for example.
+You can estimate these costs based on the expected storage used across all of your users.

 :::{seealso}
 We recommend checking out the following resources to learn more about cloud costs.